ctkelley/MultiPrecisionArrays.jl/README.md

 ## Half Precision

+Bottom line: don't do it.
+See [this page](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/Details/#Half-Precision) in the docs for details.

 Using half precision will not speed anything up, in fact will make the solver slower.
 The reason for this is that LAPACK and the BLAS do not (__YET__) support half precision, so all the clever stuff in there is missing.
 We provide a half precision LU factorization __/src/Factorizations/hlu!.jl__ that is better than nothing.
 It's a hack of Julia's  ```generic_lu!``` with threading and a couple complier directives.
 Even so, it's 2.5 -- 5 x __slower__ that a double precision LU.
 Half precision suppor is coming (Julia and Apple support it in hardware!) but for now, half precision is for